-Harmful algal blooms, or HABs, occur when colonies of algae — simple photosynthetic organisms that live in the sea and freshwater — grow out of control while producing toxic or harmful effects on people, fish, shellfish, marine mammals, and birds.
+Harmful algal blooms (HABs) occur when algae — simple photosynthetic organisms that live in the sea and freshwater — grow out of control while producing toxic or harmful effects on people, fish, shellfish, marine mammals, and birds.
 There are many kinds of HABs, caused by a variety of algal groups with different toxins.
 The HABs in fresh and marine waters are usually very different, but they overlap in low salinity estuaries (places where rivers meet the sea).
 The human illnesses caused by HABs, though rare, can be debilitating or even fatal.
 States have rigorous monitoring programs to ensure that commercially harvested fish and shellfish are safe to eat.
 HABs have been reported in every U.S. coastal state, and their occurrence may be on the rise.
-HABs are a national concern because they affect not only the health of people and marine ecosystems, but also the 'health' of local and regional economies.
+HABs are a national concern because they affect not only the health of people and marine ecosystems, but also the "health" of local and regional economies.

 Additionally, NOAA’s Harmful Algal Bloom Operational Forecast System bulletins and condition reports are available for the Gulf of Mexico and Lake Erie.
 The HAB forecasts and bulletins alert coastal managers to blooms before they result in serious damage and identify the risk of respiratory irritation in a county over the coming days.
 Short-term (once or twice weekly) forecasts identify which blooms are potentially harmful, where they are, how big they are, and where they're likely headed.
 Longer-term, seasonal forecasts predict the severity of HABs for the bloom season in a particular region.
 The bulletins provide decision-makers with a more in-depth analysis of the current bloom location and reported impacts, as well as forecasts of potential development, intensification, transport, and associated impacts of blooms.